GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 #### Pytest Fixtures
-All Pytest fixtures are DRY-ed up into `tests/conftest.py` This is mostly to share fixtures between the main integration test for the cloud function and the integrationt tests for the backfill CLI.
+All Pytest fixtures are DRY-ed up into `tests/conftest.py` This is mostly to share fixtures between the main integration test for the cloud function and the integration tests for the backfill CLI.
 See more info on sharing pytest fixtures in the [pytest docs](https://docs.pytest.org/en/stable/fixture.html#conftest-py-sharing-fixture-functions).

 #### Running All Tests